More Reflections on the GCL Method of Modern Karate.

 A: This system of karate prepares students for real-deal, no rules, no one to help you, full-contact fighting.

 Our ‘style’ comes from a long-line of traditional-yet-modern full-contact (“knockdown”) karate schools, specifically Kyokushinkai and Enshin.
 Our focus, however, is not on winning tournaments, but surviving violent encounters with one or more opponents, both ‘armed’ and ‘unarmed’.
-Its nickname, Shigaisen, means “street fighting” in the Japanese language.
+Its nickname, Shigaisen, is a noun meaning “street fighting” in the Japanese language.

 We study how assaults actually happen.
 We study how the human body and mind react to sudden violence.
 We study anatomy and physiology.
 We examine and re-examine the effectiveness of our techniques, strategies, and physical conditioning.
 We also look at relevant media on the subjects of law, law enforcement, self-defense, and more from credible sources and discuss these issues in class, occasionally inviting experts to come and share their insights with us.
 We routinely cross-train with other fighting styles and self-defense systems as part of our own continuing education.

-GCL Modern Karate students do participate in full-contact knockdown tournaments, as well as in MMA (Mixed Martial Arts) matches, but their participation is considered ‘seasonal’, ‘extra-curricular’ and [always] voluntary.
+GCL Modern Karate students do participate in full-contact knockdown tournaments, as well as in MMA (Mixed Martial Arts) matches, but their participation is considered ‘seasonal’, ‘extra-curricular’ (or 'extra credit'), and [always] voluntary.